kevinadityaikhsan/ecommerce-recommendation-system/readme.md

 Olist, the largest department store in Brazilian marketplaces, bridges the gap between small businesses and a wide array of sales channels through a seamless and centralized platform.
 Merchants on Olist can sell their products easily while leveraging Olist's logistics network for efficient delivery.
 To enhance customer satisfaction and streamline their experience, Olist collects feedback through post-purchase surveys, providing valuable insights into the shopping experience[[1]](https://doi.org/10.3390/su152316151).
 These customer interactions present an opportunity to develop personalized recommendations, driving both customer engagement and seller success [[2]](https://doi.org/10.3390/su131910786).

 The project focuses on building a recommendation system using content-based filtering and collaborative filtering approaches.
 A robust recommendation system is essential to enhance the shopping experience, increase customer retention, and support Olist’s mission of empowering small businesses.
-Leveraging the collected data, the project aims to deliver accurate and personalized recommendations, drawing insights from customer feedback and product attributes to improve user satisfaction and overall marketplace performance.
+Leveraging the collected data, the project aims to deliver accurate and personalized recommendations, drawing insights from customer feedback and product attributes to improve customer satisfaction and overall marketplace performance.

 ## **2. Business Understanding**